YaelRe/KD_PROJECT/README.md

 |KD soft prediction smoothing | 82.13| 45.83|

 ## Transfer Attack
-To run transfer attack the following parameters need to be incorporated:
+To run a transfer attack the following parameters need to be incorporated:
 <li>--transfer-attack</li>
 <li>--attack-path [path to the model that the attack will be create on]</li>